deepakr-28/simply-jekyll/about.md

 ---

-## Reach out to me
+### Reach Out To Me

 I rant a lot on twitter and here's my fancy [[linkedin::https://www.linkedin.com/in/guyandtheworld/]] profile.
 If you want to grab a coffee or a beer (I prefer the latter), I'm all down for it as long as you're buying. :P

 I'd love to receive an e-mail from you!
-Drop a an email([[guyandtheworld@gmail.com::mailto:guyandtheworld@gmail.com]]) if you want to flex your mix-tape.
+Drop an email([[guyandtheworld@gmail.com::mailto:guyandtheworld@gmail.com]]) if you want to flex your mix-tape.

 ---

+### What Am I Up to Now?

+I work on my start-up [alrt.ai](http://alrt.ai).
+To pay the bills, I work for a US-based hardware company where I work on architecting their Cloud Environment and databases and do a lot of analytics.

+As a hobby, I'm learning how to build scalable applications in Golang while also learning how to do Customer Development and do sales!

+---

-## Contributions and Failures
+### Contributions and Failures During my Engineering

 - **EvalAI and EvalAI-CLI:** Definitely my most significant open-source contribution!
 I've learned so much from working on these projects about AWS, backend, and good code.
 The people who I worked with here are just brilliant.
+I couldn't have had a better team to do Google Summer of Code with!
 - **Let's Predict the Recession:** Not really a failure since this project helped me get a Data Science internship at Trell!
 They have over 20 million active users now and I really built some cool stuff while here and made a really good network!
 - **Arvy:** Kind of a failure.
 Meaning I was successful in building what I intended - a fancy AR-based story-telling application but I didn't do sales or market it enough.
 Thinking back, if I did go out and put it out there, something definitely would've come out of this.
 - **Makri:** Not really a failure because I got the opportunity to go to Singapore to present a talk on the impact of NLP.
 This thing was all about "future potential".
 Alas, this was also abandoned.